akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 5. Applied Visual Design
+# 5. Use the u Tag to Underline Text

 ## Description
 <section id='description'>